CONCURRENT SESSIONS

 Highlighting cellular therapy and tissue engineering research advancing toward the clinic; examining manufacturing challenges, upscaling processes, and providing updates on ongoing clinical trials.

-Organized by: Takanori Takebe, MD, PhD, Cincinnati Children’s Hospital Medical Center, USA, and Osaka University and Tokyo Medical and Dental University, Japan, and Alessandro Aiuti, MD, PhD, San Raffaele Hospital, Italy
+Organized by: Takanori Takebe, MD, PhD, Cincinnati Children's Hospital Medical Center, USA and The University of Osaka and Institute of Science Tokyo, Japan and Alessandro Aiuti, MD, PhD, San Raffaele Hospital, Italy

 -